Peer-to-Peer VPN

 What should be considered when connecting networks via VPN?

-- If security vulnerabilities exist at one of the VPN sites, VPN tunnels provide an attacker with the chance to access further infrastructure (the risk of damage increases).
+- If security vulnerabilities exist at one of the VPN sites, VPN tunnels give an attacker the opportunity to access further infrastructure (the risk of damage increases).

 What is PFS?

-PFS stands for "Perfect Forward Secrecy" and is a security feature used to ensure the security of communication.
-The main benefit of PFS is that it ensures that even if the keys of a specific communication channel are compromised, past sessions cannot be decrypted.
+PFS stands for "Perfect Forward Secrecy".
+It ensures that even if the keys of a communication channel are compromised, past sessions cannot be decrypted.
+PFS is always recommended.

 Why is IKEv1 no longer supported?

-Help us improve the CB-Guide.
-Let us know what content you are missing or how we can improve.
+Help us improve the CB Guide.
+Let us know what content you are missing or what we can optimise.

 Send feedback